ocpu/brev/readme.md

 ### on(eventName, handler)
 - `eventName` [\<String>][mdn-str] The event name
 - `handler` [\<Function>][mdn-fun] The function handling the event
-- Returns: \<brev> Mainly if you want to chaining calls
+- Returns: \<brev> Mainly if you want to chain calls

 Registers a handler to the given eventName.